-\begin{cor} Let $(G,\s)$ be a relative HHG that is residually finite.
+\begin{prop} Let $(G,\s)$ be a relative HHG that is residually finite.
 Let $V\in \s$.
-If $V$ has hyperbolicity, acylindrical image and neat kernel, then $V$ has separable quasi-axes. \end{cor}
+If $V$ has hyperbolicity, acylindrical image and neat kernel, then $V$ has separable quasi-axes. \end{prop}

-\begin{proof} Let $g\in\Stab_G(V)$ be a loxodromic element.
-Since $V$ has neat kernel, we can assume that $g\in H_V$ with $EC(g)$ not changed.
-By Lemma \ref{centralizer}, $EC(g)$ is a virtual centralizer of $g^k$ for some $k>0$ in $\Stab_G(V)$.
-Every element that commutes with $g^k$ stabilizes $V$.
-Therefore, $EC(g)$ is a virtual centralizer of $g^k$ in $G$.
-It is known that a centralizer in a residually finite group is separable (see \cite[Lemma 2.1]{BBF21} or the proof of \cite[Propostion]{Lon87}).
+\begin{proof} Let $g\in\stab_G(V)$ be a loxodromic element.
+Since $V$ has neat kernel, $EC(g)$ is a virtual centralizer in $\stab_G(V)$ of some loxodromic element $h\in H_V$ by Lemma \ref{centralizer}.
+Every element that commutes with $h$ stabilizes $V$.
+Therefore, $EC(g)$ is a virtual centralizer of $h$ in $G$.
+It is known that a centralizer in a residually finite group is separable (see \cite[Lemma 2.1]{BBF21} or the proof of \cite[Proposition]{Lon87}).
 It is also known that a finite-index supergroup of a separable subgroup is still separable (easy to see from the profinite topology).
 Therefore, $V$ has separable quasi-axes. \end{proof}

 \begin{cor} Let $(G,\s)$ be a relative HHG that is residually finite.
 Let $S\in \s$ be the unique maximal domain.
-Then $S$ is of Type I. \end{cor}
+Then $S$ is of type I. \end{cor}

 \begin{proof} By \cite[Theorem 14.3]{BHS17b}, $G$ acts on $\C S$ acylindrically.
-Now $\Ker(\theta_V)$ is trivial so $S$ has neat kernel.
-Thus, $S$ has separable quasi-axes by Corollary \ref{hhg_sep}.
+Now $\ker(\theta_V)$ is trivial so $S$ has neat kernel.
+Thus, $S$ has separable quasi-axes by Proposition \ref{hhg_sep}.
 Moreover, $S$ has cobounded nested region because $G$ acts on $\X$ coboundedly.
-In conclusion, $S$ is of Type I. \end{proof}
+In conclusion, $S$ is of type I. \end{proof}